edgelesssys/constellation/docs/versioned_docs/version-2.0/architecture/attestation.md

 So far, this page described how an entire Constellation cluster can be verified using hardware attestation capabilities and runtime measurements.
 The last missing link is how the ground truth in the form of runtime measurements can be securely distributed to the verifying party.

-When building Constellation images the process entails creating the ground truth runtime measurements.
-The builds of Constellation images are reproducible and the measurements of an image can be recalculated and verified by everyone.
+The build process of Constellation images also creates the ground truth runtime measurements. <!-- soon: The builds of Constellation images are reproducible and the measurements of an image can be recalculated and verified by everyone. -->
 With every release, Edgeless Systems publishes signed runtime measurements.

-When installing the Constellation CLI, the release binary is also signed by Edgeless Systems.
+The release binary is also signed by Edgeless Systems.
-The [installation guide](../architecture/orchestration.md#verify-your-cli-installation) explains how this signature can be verified.
+The [installation guide](../architecture/orchestration.md#verify-your-cli-installation) explains how you can verify this signature.

 The CLI contains the public key required to verify signed runtime measurements from Edgeless Systems.
-When a new cluster is [created](../workflows/create.md) or updated, the CLI automatically verifies the measurements for the selected image.
+When a cluster is [created](../workflows/create.md) or [upgraded](../workflows/upgrade.md), the CLI automatically verifies the measurements for the selected image.
-Alternatively, Constellation has the option to use and verify custom build images.
-For this, the CLI can be provided with a custom public key for verification.

-Thus, we've a chain of trust based on cryptographic signatures, which goes from CLI to runtime measurements to images.
+Thus, there's a chain of trust based on cryptographic signatures, which goes from CLI to runtime measurements to images.
 This is illustrated in the following diagram.

 ```mermaid
 flowchart LR